Meetup And Breakup: Are Your Teens Using A Dating App?

 Victim of online harassment.

-The more your teen explores the world of romance online, the more likely they will encounter unwanted advances, sexually suggestive images, and general harassment through social media.
+The more your teen explores the world of romance online, the more likely they will encounter unwanted advances, sexually suggestive images, and general harassment through social media, which impacts their mental health.

 Dating App And Its Consequences In Teens And Rules To Follow